Andrewodwyer/Star-academy/README.md

 ### Responsive Design

 - This website is a mobile-first design.
 At the planning stage, emphasis was put into the design of a mobile website, followed by up-scaling for larger devices.
 - To achieve this, I used a component-based approach.
-Inside the rock paper scissors game I devided the game section up into 3 main areas.
+Inside the rock paper scissors game I divided the game section up into 3 main areas.
   - Information section: The game name, conditions to win and the input area for the player name/codename
   - The Scoreboard:
   - The 3 buttons for the player to choose from.
 Rock button, paper button and scissors button.
 This player choice section is flex-wrap so it can move if needed on very small devices.